roydegeest/rakwireless-docs/docs/en-us/datasheet/gateways/rak833/README.md

 #### Interfaces

+##### GPS_PPS

+The RAK833 LPWAN Gateway Concentrator Module includes the GPS_PPS input for received packets time-stamped.
+It integrates **one (1) SX1301** chip, **two (2) SX1255/7**, and other chip for RF signal, which represents the core of the device, providing the related LoRa® modem and processing functionalities.
+Additional signal conditioning circuitry is implemented for PCI Express Mini Card compliance, and one u.FL connectors are available for external antennas integration.

 ##### Module supply input

 RAK833 LPWAN Gateway Concentrator Module must be supplied through the **3.3Vaux** pins by a DC power supply.
 The voltage must be stable, because during this operation the current drawn from 3.3Vaux can vary significantly based on the power consumption profile of the SX1301 chip (see [**SX1301 DS**](https://www.semtech.com/uploads/documents/sx1301.pdf) datasheet).